-Dr Worswick is one of 13 Australian Defence Force (ADF) doctors undertaking GP training through JCU's Generalist Medical Training (GMT) program and is based at Townsville's Lavarack Barracks.
+Dr Worswick was one of 13 Australian Defence Force (ADF) doctors undertaking GP training through JCU, based at Townsville's Lavarack Barracks.

 Dr Worswick said ADF doctors undergo the same GP training as other (non-ADF) registrars, but have to complete this in conjunction with their ADF duties.
 He said he wanted to do something to give back to the Defence Force.